Jingo88/bestMovies/README.md

 }));
 ```

-When the user visits our site they should go to a login.ejs file with two different forms.
-One form should lead to the user logging in, and the other form should lead to the user creating an account, by inputing a name and password.
+When the user visits our site they will see a login page with two different forms.
+One form should lead to the user logging in, and the other form should lead to the user creating an account.
 If the user is logging in, we need to check the submitted password against the password in the database.
 If approved we will res.render the index.ejs file.
 These express events from the provided exercise example is below:

 Let's render the login file